Travel Guide to Kjölur route F35 in Iceland

 Kjölur route in Iceland

 Kjölur route is also known as road F35 in Iceland and goes between Langjökull and Hofsjökull on Kjölur plateau in Iceland.
 It connects the south and the north of Iceland.
 Starting at the magnificent waterfall Gullfoss that is a part of the Golden Circle, to road number 1 near Blönduós.
 Kjölur road is between 600 and 700 meters over sea level, it has no rivers to cross but the mountain road can be bumpy and must be driven on a 4x4 vehicle.
 Kjölur or Kjalvegur is known in Iceland as being a horse trail.
-In the old days of Iceland when Þingvellir was were the National Assembly gathered in Iceland, it made it easy for people back in the day traveling on horses to Þingvellir through the Kjölur route.
+In the old days of Iceland when Þingvellir was where the National Assembly gathered in Iceland, it made it easy for people back in the day to travel on horses to Þingvellir through the Kjölur route.
 Today Þingvellir is a national park and included in the famous Golden Circle along with Geysir and Gullfoss waterfall.
 It takes around 5 hours to drive the Kjölur road in Iceland.

 Kjölur, F35 in Iceland opening periods are from between the end of May until July 1st.
 The opening of F35 can be different each year as it depends on the weather and when the Kjölur highland road has recovered after the winter period.
-Here you can see more information about the opening hours of Kjölur route.
+Here you can see more information about the opening hours of the Kjölur route.

-What to do on Kjölur route?
+What to do on the Kjölur route?

 The drive on F35 is highly recommended when visiting Iceland in the summer period.
 The route of Kjölur is 168 km long and has no rivers to cross.
 The road however is quite bumpy and it is only allowed to be driven on a 4x4 rental car.
-There are four things that are a must-see while driving the Kjölur route.
+Four things are a must-see while driving the Kjölur route.
 First is Gullfoss, the big waterfall located south of Iceland and a part of the Golden Circle.
 Second is Hvítárvatn, a lake that water runs from the river Hvítá.
-The third is Kerlingafjöll, a colorful mountain that has many hiking trails and a great camping facility.
+The third is Kerlingafjöll, a colourful mountain that has many hiking trails and a great camping facility.
 The fourth and last place to see on the Kjölur route is Hveravellir.
 Hveravellir hot springs are a geothermal area in Iceland.
 Hveravellir has a camping ground and accommodations.

-The river Hvítá flows to the south but takes a sharp right turn about a kilometer above the waterfall and flows into a wide curved three-step „staircase“.
+The river Hvítá flows to the south but takes a sharp right turn about a kilometre above the waterfall and flows into a wide curved three-step „staircase“.
 The highest flood measure of the waterfall was 2,000 cubic meters however the average amount of water running down the waterfall is 141 cubic meters in the summer and 80 cubic meters in winter.